 Mrs. Flickinger has been a major force in the development of the South Belt community in southeast Harris County.
 She is longtime owner and publisher of the South Belt-Ellington Leader newspaper, as well as South Belt Graphics and Printing.
 She was the chief organizer and founding president of the South Belt-Ellington Chamber of Commerce nearly 30 years ago.
-She has served as president of that organization several times throughout its history.
+She is currently serving as chair of that organization.

 Mrs. Flickinger has served on two Mayoral Transition Committees for the City of Houston and is the Environmental Protection Agency community representative for the Brio Superfund Site, located in the South Belt area.
 She has also served on the Superintendent Advisory Board and the Superintendent Search Committee for the Pasadena Independent School District, and is a recipient of the Rotary “Paul Harris” Award.

 Mrs. Flickinger and her husband, David, are parents of two grown sons, Fred and Davy.
 The Marie Spence Flickinger Fine Arts building on South Campus is named in her honor.

 John Moon Jr. currently serves as the Vice Chair and was elected to the San Jacinto College Board of Trustees Position 5 on May 9, 2009.
 Moon is no stranger to the College he attended San Jac upon graduation from Sam Rayburn High School.
 Moon went on to receive a Bachelor of Business Administration from Southern Methodist University and a Master of Science from the University of Houston – Clear Lake.